Quorafind/Outliner.MD/README.md

 Just open your note, scroll to the bottom, and you can edit the backlinks directly.

-### 📝 Quick note creation
+### 📝 Note as notebook

-Click on the ribbon or right-click on the folder to create a new outliner note.
+You can use the note as a notebook, and manage sections in it.

 ## Installation